‘Women’s education must for higher literacy rate’

 She said the education data reflected that there were more girls out of school than the boys i.e. 49% girls compared to 40 per cent boys.

-“The women make 51 per cent of the country’s population.
-Collectively more than 40 per cent of the children of 5-16 years in the country are still not attending schools.
-This situation halts the progress and development of the country and decrease literacy rate as well.
+“Women make 51 per cent of the country’s population.
+Collectively, more than 40 per cent of the children of 5-16 years in the country are still not attending schools.
+This situation halts the progress and development of the country and decreases the literacy rate as well.
 If we want to achieve 90 per cent literacy rate in the country then we will have to focus education of girls,” she said.

 Razina Alam said the NCHD worked as a fast track initiative to fight against eradication of illiteracy.
 She said the NCHD adopted a two-pronged strategy i.e. adult literacy programme in remote areas across the country and the universal primary programme curbing the annual increase in the illiterate pool by ensuring that all children get enrolled in schools.